linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/23 Monte Carlo Valuation.md

 To assess the accuracy of a Monte Carlo estimate, we can run the simulation different times and see how much variability there is in the results.
 Of course in this case, we also know that the Black-Scholes solution is 2.78.

 Table 2 shows the results from running five Monte Carlo valuations, each containing 500 random stock price draws.
-The result of 2500 simulations is close to the correct answer ( $2.804 is close to$ 2.78).
+The result of 2500 simulations is close to the correct answer ( \$2.804 is close to\$ 2.78).
 However, there is considerable variation among the individual trials of 500 simulations.

 To assess accuracy, we need to know the standard deviation of the estimate.
 Let  $C(\tilde{S}_i)$  be the call price generated from the randomly drawn  $\tilde{S}_i$ .
 If there are  $n$  trials, the Monte Carlo estimate is